geshan/geshan.github.com/posts/2019-11-17-why-use-google-cloud-run-5-compelling-reasons.md

 The first thing to distinguish is Function as a Service (FAAS) is only one type of serverless offering, Amazon S3 is a backend as a service and it is also a serverless offering.
 So, as we generally think FAAS = serverless.
 Going Serverless means to deploy a function to one of the cloud providers.
 This has its own strings attached, you have too many functions to manage, you need to think of how to manage a fully stateless function, etc.

-Then you might need to learn a new framework like [Serverlss framework](https://serverless.com/) to get the real value out of a FAAS.
+Then you might need to learn a new framework like the [Serverless framework](https://serverless.com/) to get the real value out of a FAAS.

 > With containers it's all gone, you are probably using [docker](https://geshan.com.np/blog/categories/docker/) containers already.
 Instead of deploying them on your Kubernetes cluster, you can just run them on fully managed Cloud Run and it works.